Allegro

 Ray Mosca, a consummate jazz drummer and a member of Local 802 for 75 years, died in New York on June 10, 2024 at the age of 91.

-A native New Yorker, Ray was introduced to music at an early age by his uncles, Don Romeo (guitar and banjo with Paul Whiteman’s Orchestra) and Bob Romeo (saxophone and clarinet with the Joe Venuti Band.)
+A native New Yorker, Ray was introduced to music at an early age by two uncles: Don Romeo (who played guitar and banjo with Paul Whiteman’s Orchestra) and Bob Romeo (who played saxophone and clarinet with the Joe Venuti Band.)

-As a teenager, Ray’s style was influenced by drummers such as Gene Krupa, Roy Haynes, Angelo Ferrara and Louie Bellson.
+As a teenager, Ray’s style was influenced by Gene Krupa, Roy Haynes, Angelo Ferrara and Louie Bellson.

-Ray played with some of the most prominent jazz musicians of the 20th century and traveled the world extensively with such international stars as Carmen McRae, Lena Horne and Hazel Scott.
+Ray played with some of the most prominent jazz musicians of the 20th century and traveled the world extensively with Carmen McRae, Lena Horne and Hazel Scott.

-He also played gigs with jazz greats such as Mary Lou Williams, Zoot Zims, Cy Coleman, George Wallington, Lester Young, Billie Holiday, Roy Eldridge, Hampton Hawes, Lennie Tristano and Marion McPartland.
+He also played gigs with jazz greats Mary Lou Williams, Zoot Zims, Cy Coleman, George Wallington, Lester Young, Billie Holiday, Roy Eldridge, Hampton Hawes, Lennie Tristano and Marian McPartland.

 In the late 1950’s Ray toured for three years with the George Shearing Quintet, which led to Ray’s appearance in the movie “Jazz On A Summer Day.”
 This was followed by three years with the Billy Taylor Trio at the New York Hickory House.